Multimodality in the Search for New Physics in Pulsar Timing Data and the Case of Kination-amplified Gravitational-wave Background from Inflation: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we have investigated the kination-amplified inflationary SGWB interpretation of the recently-reported GW signal from various PTA experiments.
-Kination refers to a post-inflationary, pre-BBN phase in the expansion history dominated by the kinetic energy of some scalar field, thus characterized by the equation of state $w=1$.
+In this paper, we have investigated the kination-amplified inflationary SGWB interpretation of the recently reported GW signal from various PTA experiments.
+Kination refers to a post-inflationary, pre-BBN phase in the expansion history dominated by the kinetic energy of some scalar field, thus characterized by the EoS parameter of $w=1$.
 Within the inflationary SGWB model, we have identified two modes which can fit the PTA data sets with equal likelihood: the kination-amplification (KA) mode and the ordinary, no-KA mode.
-Motivated by the possibility of multimodal posteriors, we have performed Bayesian searches using nested sampling in both the current PTA data and futuristic mock data constructed with higher signal-to-noise ratios.
-The analysis of the mock free spectrum designed to be consistent with the best fit to the NANOGrav 15 yr data successfully finds the expected bimodal posterior for the first time and, in the meantime, excludes the reheating mode that appears in the fit to the current NG15 data, making a case for our correct treatment of potential multimodal posteriors arising from future PTA data sets.
+Motivated by the possibility of multimodal posteriors, we have performed Bayesian searches using nested sampling in both the current PTA data and futuristic mock data constructed with higher S/Ns.
+The analysis of the mock free spectrum designed to be consistent with the best fit to the NANOGrav 15 yr data successfully finds the expected bimodal posterior for the first time and, in the meantime, excludes the reheating mode that appears in fit to the current NG15 data, making a case for our correct and comprehensive treatment of potential multimodal posteriors arising from future PTA data sets.
 The resultant Bayes factor shows comparable significance between the KA and the no-KA modes.
-We can conclude from our results that it is critical to take into account correctly any possible multimodality in the new-physics interpretations of PTA data sets.
+While correct modeling of the SGWB signal (e.g., taking account of the UV cutoff) is critical, it is also necessary to seek the optimal sampler for multimodal posteriors.
 For this purpose, nested-sampling methods should be considered for future PTA analyses, since they can explore multimodal posteriors more efficiently than the traditional MCMC methods.

 Finally, we provide a few comments on the implications of future data sets for multimodal posteriors.
 Although the mock free spectra used in this work are not realistic, they mimic the situation in which the sensitive frequency band of the PTAs widens at the higher end in the future.
 In the case of the inflationary SGWB with possible kination amplification, more informative PTA data at high frequencies with the same spectral index may further disfavor the no-KA mode.
 This will happen if the maximum PTA frequency becomes higher than the nonlinearity cutoff frequency (detailed in Appendix~\ref{app:model}) for the no-KA mode, so that the no-KA mode cannot be a good fit.
 By contrast, the KA mode, with a less blue-tilted primordial spectrum, is less susceptible to the nonlinearity cutoff, as shown in Fig.~\ref{fig:spectra}.
 Therefore, the result of mode selection may shift as future PTA data sets become available.